 Hampshire & Isle of Wight STP

-Autumn 2016 has seen the release of Hampshire and Isle of Wight's Sustainability and Transformation Plan (STP).
+Autumn 2016 saw the release of Hampshire and Isle of Wight's Sustainability and Transformation Plan (STP).
 These plans have been developed by health and care organisations from across Hampshire and the Isle of Wight in response to the increasing challenges facing the local system.

 The plans build on existing programmes of work taking place throughout the county and are changing the way that health and care is provided in many ways.
 We appreciate that people may be concerned, in particular because some changes may mean patients travelling further than they do today, though the aim is to make sure they receive the very best care possible for their conditions.
 The health service expects other changes to offer patients more choice about when and where to receive treatment, less travelling time to attend appointments and less time waiting for appointments, diagnostic tests and test results.

-For more information please see the documents available below including the full plan and a summary produced by the STP team.
+For more information please see our breifing document below which will be updated as more information becomes available.
+Also below are links to the full STP plan and a summary produced by the STP team.